Charles Paget Wade: Life

 When Wade's father died in 1911, Wade inherited a share in the family sugar business, leaving him independently wealthy.

 Wade married in 1946.
-His spouse, Mary McEwan Gore Graham (1902–1999), was working in the nearby village of Broadway during World War II when she first visited Snowshill Manor in 1945.
-After the marriage they spent increasingly greater amounts of time at their house in the West Indies.
+His spouse, Mary McEwan Gore Graham, was working in the nearby village of Broadway during World War II when she first visited Snowshill Manor in 1945.
+After the marriage they spent increasing amounts of time at their house in the West Indies.

-Career and Collecting
+Career and collecting

 From an early age, Wade wanted to become an architect.
 After he qualified as an Associate of the Royal Institute of British Architects in 1907, he went to work for Raymond Unwin, one of the founders of the architectural partnership of Parker and Unwin, major proponents of the Arts and Crafts movement.
 Among the design projects he worked on while at Unwin and Parker's firm was the visionary planned community in north London, the Hampstead Garden Suburb.
 Wade later turned to one of his Unwin and Parker colleagues, M.H.
 Baillie Scott, for help in designing the gardens at Snowshill Manor.